 Starring: Patrick O'Neal, James Patterson, Mary Woronov

-Silent Night, Bloody Night certainly showcased a lot of unsung pros for a proto-slasher over its own low-budget flaws, thus still makes me wonder why it's so underrated.
-The film is a great side dish for any Holiday horror marathon, especially if you could get to watch it as a double bill with Bob Clark's Black Christmas.
+Silent Night, Bloody Night certainly showcased a lot of unsung pros for a proto-slasher over its own low-budget flaws, thus it still makes me wonder why it's so underrated.
+The film is a great side dish for any Holiday horror marathon, especially if you could get to watch it as a double bill with Bob Clark's Black Christmas (1974).
 It's a bit complicated, slowly burning its way to a reveal that works on a certain level, but for all its axing, creepy phone-calling and twisty flow, it's a must-see or must-have for all slasher fans!

 1 male burned to death